reduxjs/redux/docs/tutorials/fundamentals/part-1-overview.md

 every time the store is updated.
 So, we can pass our `render` function as the subscriber, and know that each time the store updates, we can update the UI with the latest value.

+Redux itself is a standalone library that can be used anywhere.
+This also means that it can be used with any UI layer.

 #### Dispatching Actions

 Finally, we need to respond to user input by creating **action** objects that